awmankit/NLP-Based-Resume-Screener/README.md

-# Career Navigator: AI-Driven Job Application Assistant

-The Career Navigator is an AI-driven system developed to optimize the job application process by automating resume screening and providing intelligent job recommendations.
+# NLP Based Resume Screener Tool

 This project leverages advanced machine learning models and natural language processing (NLP) techniques to streamline the matching of candidates to suitable job positions.

-## Project Overview

-The Career Navigator uses two distinct datasets to train and evaluate its algorithms, enhancing the precision of job categorization and recommendation based on resumes.

 ### Key Features